carmenbianca/report-liferay/plan.md

 # Planning {#planning}

-TODO: This chapter is missing something???

 This chapter covers the timing and planning of the internship.
 It is expressly kept short in the interest of being to-the-point.
+For more details, see chapter
+\ref{project-activities}.

 Chronological planning (MM-DD, year is implicitly 2020):